Engineering Leadership. Product & Frontend Strategy. Organizational Scale.

 B2C

-• Speed as an acquisition factor.
-Stability as a retention factor.
+• Speed as an acquisition driver.
+Stability as a retention driver.

 B2B

-• Operational clarity through permissions, auditability, predictable UI behaviour.
+• Operational clarity via permissions, auditability and predictable UI behavior.

 Widgets and embeddable flows